Agoric/agoric-sdk/packages/swing-store/docs/transcriptstore.md

 ## Slow Deletion

-As soon as a vat is terminated, the kernel will call `transcriptStore.stopUsingTranscript()`, after which the vat becomes invisible to non-debug exports, and non-loadable by the kernel.
+As soon as a vat is terminated, the kernel will call `transcriptStore.stopUsingTranscript()`.
 The DB is updated to clear the `isCurrent` flag of the latest span, leaving no rows with `isCurrent = 1`.
+This immediately makes the vat non-loadable by the kernel.

-It also replaces the `transcript.${vatID}.current` export-data record with a `transcript.$[vatID}.${startPos}` one, just like the historical spans' records.
+This also removes the `transcript.${vatID}.current` export-data record, and replaces it with a `transcript.${vatID}.${startPos}` one, effectively making the span historical.
 This change (one deletion, one addition) is added to the export-data callback queue, so the host-app can learn about it after the next commit, and any subsequent `getExportData()` calls will see the replacement record, instead of a `.current` record.

-At this point, all non-`debug` export modes will omit any artifacts for the vat, however the export-data will continue to include records for all spans (all of which look historical).
+At this point, all non-`debug` swing-store exports after this point will omit any artifacts for the vat, but they will still include export-data records (hashes) for all spans, all of which look historical.
+(Deleting all the span records, and their corresponding export-data records, is too much work to do in a single step).

 Later, as the kernel performs cleanup work for this vatID, the `transcriptStore.deleteVatTranscripts(budget)` cleanup call will delete one span row per `budget`, along with all related item rows (typically 200).
 Each span deleted will also remove one export-data record (which feeds the callback queue, as well as affecting the full `getExportData()` results).